python/cpython/Doc/tutorial/introduction.rst

 Strings can be subscripted (indexed); like in C, the first character of a string has subscript (index) 0.
 There is no separate character type; a character is simply a string of size one.
-Like in Icon, substrings can be specified with the *slice notation*: two indices separated by a colon. ::
+As in Icon, substrings can be specified with the *slice notation*: two indices separated by a colon. ::

    >>> word[4]